asmagen/robustSingleCell/README.md

 </figure>

-The average expression of genes driving the PCs can be visualized as a heatmap in figure 6 according to the PCA loadings after removing the lowly ranked genes.
+The average expression of genes driving the PCs can be visualized as a heatmap visualized in figure 6 according to the PCA loadings after removing the lowly ranked genes.

 <figure>